Introduction to MosCoW Prioritization

 MoSCoW prioritization omits the majority of bias and allows team members and stakeholders with disparate desires to come together as a united front.

-It also allows those working directly on the project to have a clear understanding of why they’re working on certain features or initiatives during the next release: They can have a visual list of why what they’re working on is so important.
+It also allows those working directly on the project to have a clear understanding of why they’re working on certain features or initiatives during the next release: With a MoSCow chart, they can have a visual list of why what they’re working on is so important.
 If certain features from the “must have” category are fully finished within the timeframe, there’s also no question about what the team should be doing next—that’s already been identified in the “should have” category.

 MoSCoW method keeps the arguments to a minimum and helps develop products that deliver the highest business value faster.